thinreports/thinreports-examples/README.md

-# ThinReports Examples
+# Thinreports Examples

-The official examples for ThinReports.
+The official examples for Thinreports.